Forging careers in Atlantic Canada, thanks to genomicsPublished: February 13th 2019

 The study found camelina to be an excellent match to the fatty acid composition required in the diets of farmed fish, and ultimately resulted in government approval of camelina as a feed ingredient for farmed salmon and trout.

-Dr. Stephanie Colombo, Assistant Professor and Canada Research Chair in Aquaculture Nutrition, Dalhousie University, is another camelina project veteran.
+Dr. Stefanie Colombo, Assistant Professor and Canada Research Chair in Aquaculture Nutrition, Dalhousie University, is another camelina project veteran.
 She offered an unqualified “yes” too, when asked if the experience helped her research career.

 As a Memorial University